 This was a great spot to take “Family Photos” as I call it, when we each line up to get a photo with our dog in a pretty spot.

 Group photo!
 We had about 10 people and 8 dogs on Sunday.
-If you live in the SLC area and love to hike with your dog, be sure to join our Meetup.com group, "Hiking in Utah - With our Dogs!"
-It's free to join, and we hike all over the Wasatch & Uinta mountain ranges.
+If you live in the SLC area and love to hike with your dog, be sure to join our Meetup.com group, “Dogs that Hike Utah” It’s free to join, and we hike all over the Wasatch & Uinta mountain ranges.

 Continuing past the white rocks, the trail begins to climb again, this time with the trail have low brush that will scratch up your legs if you wear shorts.
 I HIGHLY recommend wearing pants on this trail.
 You can see that Doug, in the orange pack, had to turn sideways to help get through the tree limbs.